Be Prepared: 5 Steps to Build Your Emergency Savings Fund

 Building an emergency fund means you’ll need to trim spending elsewhere.
 Quick fixes like evaluating your cell phone plan, cutting the cord on cable or bringing your lunch to work can help free up money for savings.
-Or think bigger, like refinancing your home or car.
+Or, think bigger by refinancing any loans you currently have—like student loans, auto loans or your mortgage.
 Use a refinance calculator to see whether a new loan will save you money.

 - Save unexpected windfalls.

 You can boost the balance of your emergency fund when you least expect it with “found” money.
 Invest birthday or holiday cash gifts, work bonuses and tax refunds directly into your account and see how quickly you can reach your emergency fund goal.
 Since this money isn’t part of your typical spending, it’s easy to use it for saving without missing it.

 We all know that saving money for the unexpected is a good idea, but it’s easy to delay in favor of more pressing concerns.
 Treat your emergency fund like any other monthly recurring bill and have funds directly deposited into your savings account each month.
 You’ll be less likely to miss the money and can sleep easy knowing you have a safety net when life interruptions occur.